artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 >[!NOTE]
 >
->With this setting enabled, all conditions and actions are executed asynchronously, even if you loaded the tags library synchronously.
+>With this setting enabled, all conditions and actions are executed asynchronously, even if you loaded the tag library synchronously.

 ### Disabled